cabforum/servercert/docs/BR.md

 The CA SHALL undergo an audit in accordance with one of the following schemes:

 1. WebTrust for Certification Authorities v2.0;
-2. A national scheme that audits conformance to ETSI TS 102 042 / ETSI EN 319 411-1;
+2. A national scheme that audits conformance to ETSI TS 102 042 / ETSI EN 319 411-1; Effective 1 July 2016, only the ETSI EN 319 411-1 criteria shall be accepted.
+Audit reports following the ETSI TS 102 042 criteria shall be accepted until 1 July 2017;
 3. A scheme that audits conformance to ISO 21188:2006; or
 4. If a Government CA is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.